roytwu/Tut_oop_cat1/README.md

 # Learn C++
 This is the repository about C++.
-The programs come with very verbose comments addressing concepts and syntax about c++.
+The programs come with very verbose comments addressing concepts and syntax of C++.

 💾 Projects